near/NEPs/specs/Standards/MultiToken/README.md

     /// * `receiver_id`: the valid NEAR account receiving the token
     /// * `token_id`: the token or tokens to transfer
     /// * `amount`: the token amount of tokens to transfer for token_id
+    /// * `approval_id`:  expected approval ID.
+A number smaller than
+    ///    2^53, and therefore representable as JSON.
+See Approval Management
+    ///    standard for full explanation.
     /// * `memo` (optional): for use cases that may benefit from indexing or
     ///    providing information for a transfer
     fn mt_transfer(